 - Another belief of mine--that everyone else my age is an adult, whereas I am merely in disguise.
 (Margaret Atwood)

 - As I grow older, I pay less attention to what men say; I just watch what they do.
 (Andrew Carnegie)

 - At some point in life, every one of us, for better or for worse,

 sometimes kicking and screaming and being dragged by our heels,

 has to become an adult.

-- Being an adult means knowing when common sense must be applied and when it should be flouted in a few cases, in favor of uncommon sense.
+- Being an adult means knowing when common sense must be applied and the few cases when it should be flouted in favor of uncommon sense.

 - The day the child realizes that all adults are imperfect he becomes an adolescent; the day he forgives them, he becomes an adult; the day he forgives himself he becomes wise.
 (Alden Nowlan)